-Looking for a good Irish cat name?
-Whether you want it to be an old cat name or a cute cat name, Ireland is full of inspiration for a top moniker for your favorite feline.
+Looking for a good Irish name for your cat?
+Whether you want it to be an old cat name or a cute cat name, Ireland is full of inspiration for a top moniker for your favorite feline!

 Cats have been long revered and feared in Ireland and considered almost magical creatures, especially around Halloween, when they were thought to cast spells good and bad.